ryanmoran/explorations/0002-tilt/README.md

     This had a pretty dramatic improvement on the rebuild performance (on the order of 20-30%).

-Given all of the above changes, we we seeing rebuilds taking about half as long was they were without any optimizations.
+Given all of the above changes, we were seeing rebuilds taking about half as long was they were without any optimizations.
 These are all changes we could pretty easily pull request into the original `pack` extension.